 11 Causes of Economic Recession

 Economic recessions are caused by a loss of business and consumer confidence.
 As confidence recedes, so does demand.
-This is the tipping point in the business cycle.
+It is the tipping point in the business cycle.
 It's where the peak, accompanied by irrational exuberance, moves into contraction.

 - A slowdown in manufacturing orders.
-Orders for durable goods started falling in October 2006, before the 2008 recession actually hit.
+Orders for durable goods started falling in October 2006, before the 2008 recession hit.